Harshdesa/BlockChain2/README.md

 Private Blockchain

-#For personalized accounts:
+#For personalized accounts:<br />
-#This includes the password you will use to unlock your account.
+#This includes the password you will use to unlock your account.<br />
 1. password.txt

 #This script will create accounts for the blockchain which you will pre fund in the genesis.json